zeta-chain/docs/docs/developers/omnichain/tutorials/withdraw.md

 Follow the link to ZetaChain's explorer in the output of the `withdraw` task to see the status of the cross-chain transaction.
 Due to the number of transactions it might take a while for the transaction to be processed.
-Once it does, you will see recipients' balance increase on the target network by the amount of tokens you sent.
+Once it does, you will see recipient's balance increase on the target network by the amount of tokens you sent.

 Here's an example of what an input and output of the `withdraw` task could look